walles/riff/README.md

   needing to set color.diff=false.
 - If stdout is a terminal, pipe the output to a pager using the algorithm described under `core.pager` in `git help config`.
+- You can do `git diff | riff` and get reasonable output.
+- Do not highlight anything if there are "too many" differences between the sections.
+The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.